-Your name must include one of the following words or abbreviations: Incorporado, Corporación, Incorporated, Corporation, Corp, Inc, or a word of similar meaning in another language.
-Tip: Most businesses prefer to keep it short and sweet with “Corp” or “Inc.”
+Your name must include one of the following words or abbreviations: Incorporado, Corporación, Incorporated, Corporation, Corp. or Inc. Tip: Most businesses keep it simple with “Corp” or “Inc.”

 List your corporation’s physical Puerto Rico address (and mailing address if different).

-Your resident agent must be available to accept legal notifications on behalf of your business at a physical address in Puerto Rico.
+Your Puerto Rico registered agent must be available to accept legal notifications on behalf of your business at a physical address in Puerto Rico.
 Tip: When you hire Northwest, our information will go here.

-Your purpose is what the primary business activity you plan to engage in.
-It’s sufficient to say that the purpose is to “engage in any lawful acts or businesses for which corporations may be established pursuant to 14 L.P.R.A. § 3502.”
+Your purpose is the primary business activity you plan to engage in.
+You can simply state that the purpose is to “engage in any lawful acts or businesses for which corporations may be established pursuant to 14 L.P.R.A. § 3502.”

 For each class, list the number and par value of each share.
-Par value (also known as “face value”) is the value listed on stock certificates and is typically the lowest value at which the share will be sold.
-If you have multiple classes of shares, also include the total shares of all classes.
+Par value (or “face value”) is the value listed on stock certificates—typically the lowest value at which the share will be sold.
+If you have multiple classes of shares, also indicate the total shares of all classes.